About the UK pro-European Network - UKPEN

 Having the whole network of groups in one place is important.
 Despite the People’s Vote campaign marking a great step forward in coherence, there are still and will always be groups that are on the outside, away from the direct influence of the main national organisations.
 Bringing information about all those groups and their reach into one place means there is a hope of coherent cooperation between disparate bodies.
 That is UKPEN’s mission.

 WHO ARE WE NOW

-UKPEN will do this by offering local organisations the opportunity to link themselves into the United Kingdom Pro-European Network.
-Being linked to UKPEN will provide access to support networks and other sources of support from across Europe from organisations like Alliance Europa.
+UKPEN will do all this by offering local organisations the opportunity to link themselves to the United Kingdom Pro-European Network.
+Being linked to UKPEN will provide access to our support networks and other sources of support from across Europe from organisations like for example Alliance4Europe.
 The partnerships forged by UKPEN and its European Affiliates can help local groups in the UK with:-

 - Access to greater mainstream and social media output